web-infra-dev/modern.js/packages/builder/builder-doc/docs/en/config/source/include.md

 };
 ```

-### Precautions
+### Compile CommonJS Module

+Babel cannot compile CommonJS modules by default, and if you compile a CommonJS module, you may get a runtime error message `exports is not defined`.

-Note that Babel cannot compile CommonJS modules by default.
-When you use `source.include` to compile CommonJS modules, you need to set Babel's `sourceType` config to `unambiguous`:
+When you need to compile a CommonJS module using `source.include`, you can set Babel's `sourceType` configuration to `unambiguous`.

 ```ts
 export default {